franko/regress-pro/README.rst

   * The FOX toolkit, version 1.6.
 This excellent library is used to provide a Graphical User Interface on Linux and Windows platforms.
   * The anti-grain library of Maxi Shemarev

-The following libraries are also used to implement the RSA algorithm for the registration code signature:

-  * The GNU Multiple Precision Arithmetic Library (GMP)
-  * libmhash

-The binary packages available from the `website <http://www.regresspro.org/>`_ require a registration code for continued use.
+The documentation for the application is available from the `Regress Pro's main page <http://franko.github.io/regress-pro/>`_.

 Download
 --------

-The download section is available at `Regress Pro website <http://www.regresspro.org/>`_.
-Please check also the `registration section <http://www.regresspro.org/register.html>`_ to obtain a registration code.
+The binary packages as well as the source code are available from the `Github's release page <https://github.com/franko/regress-pro/releases>`_.

 Requirements
 ------------